William Westbrook

 William Elmer Westbrook (August 13, 1949 – June 4, 1975) was an American astronomer who played a role in building equipment in the early years of the infrared laboratory at the California Institute of Technology (Caltech).
 He is best known for discovering and investigating the visual counterpart to the bright infrared source CRL 618.
 Now known to be a pre-planetary nebula, it was named for him after his death.

 Personal life

 Westbrook graduated from Denver's South High School in 1967.
-The next year, he met Joanne Klebba at a school dance and they made plans to get married after he graduated college.
+The next year, he met Joanne Klebba at a school dance and they made plans to get married after he graduated from college.
 He graduated from the Colorado School of Mines in 1971 with a Bachelor of Science degree.
 He then moved to Pasadena, California and started to work and study at Caltech.
 Westbrook married Klebba on September 6, 1971 in Ranchester, Wyoming.
 He graduated from Caltech in 1973 with a Master of Science in physics and then began work on his doctor's degree at Mount Palomar Observatory.